 As with any sales event you’ll see a mixture of bargains, discounted end-of-line stock and strange things found in the back of a warehouse somewhere.
 In 2016, consumer magazine 'Which?' accused retailers of some pretty dodgy behavior.

-Where can I find the best Black Friday deals and Cyber Monday deals?
+Where can I find the best Black Friday deals?

 As mentioned, you’ll find the best options if you bookmark this page right now - there will be deals from the beginning of November, and we’ll be bringing you the best of them, those that we think are worth checking out, the second that we see them flash up.

-How do I get the best Black Friday and Cyber Monday deals in 2019?
+How do I get the best Black Friday deals in 2019?

 Homework really helps.
-Some retailers up prices from August through to October so they can offer supposedly amazing discounts on Black Friday and Cyber Monday, so don’t be fooled by such moves.
+Some retailers up prices from August through to October so they can offer supposedly amazing discounts on Black Friday, so don’t be fooled by such moves.
 They’re particularly prevalent in expensive consumer electronics such as TVs or laptops with product numbers rather than names, with products that were dropped down to a great bargain price suddenly being pushed back to their MSRP again.